 Banks and lenders go beyond the business credit scores and check the owner’s personal credit score.
 By checking personal credit, the lender would get to know how well you manage your personal finances and if you are responsible towards them.
 Therefore, managing both business & personal credit score is very important.
 A bad credit score is an obstacle that prevents you from obtaining loans and thus can hamper your business.

-Business Loan Eligibility: Generally, the following people are eligible to apply for a business loan in India:
+: Generally, the following people are eligible to apply for a business loan in India:

 ● Private Limited or Limited Company

 ● The applicant should be between 21 years up to 65 years of age

 ● The business should be making a profit for the past 2 years